Lewis Sorley

-Lewis Stone "Bob" Sorley III (born August 3, 1934) is an American intelligence analyst and military historian.
+Lewis Stone "Bob" Sorley III (August 3, 1934 – September 25, 2024) was an American intelligence analyst and military historian.
 His books about the U.S. war in Vietnam, in which he served as an officer, have been highly influential in government circles.

-Biography
+Background

 Lewis Sorley was born in 1934, in West Point, New York, the son and grandson of officers in the United States Army who were both also West Point graduates.
 Sorley became an Eagle Scout in San Antonio, Texas, in 1950 and was presented the Distinguished Eagle Scout Award in 2009.
 He received his high school education at Texas Military Institute, where he is listed as a distinguished graduate, and was admitted to the United States Military Academy, from which he graduated with a Bachelor of Science degree in military engineering in 1956.

+Career

-From August to December, 1956, he attended Armor Officer Basic Course, Fort Knox, Kentucky.
+From August to December 1956, he attended Armor Officer Basic Course, Fort Knox, Kentucky.
 In January 1957, he attended Parachute and Jumpmaster Courses, Fort Benning, Georgia.
 From February through October he was assigned to Company H, 2nd Armored Cavalry Regiment, Fort Meade, Maryland as a reconnaissance platoon leader.
 Then he was promoted to company commander.
 In October, he went with an advance party (Operation Gyroscope, in which the entire regiment went to Germany, taking the place of another regiment there that came back to Fort Meade) as executive officer (XO) of Company H, a part of the 3rd Squadron, 2nd Armored Cavalry Regiment in Amberg, West Germany.
 From October 1957 to June 1960 he served with 3rd Squadron, 2nd Armored Cavalry Regiment, in Amberg as XO of Company H, a tank platoon leader in Tank Company and Squadron S-4 (Supply Officer).
 From June 1960 to June 1961 he commanded A Company, 6th Armored Cavalry Regiment, at Fort Knox, Kentucky.
 From June 1961 until May 1962, he attended the Armor Officer Advance Course at The Armor School, Fort Knox, Kentucky.

 In 1963, he received a Master of Arts degree in English literature from the University of Pennsylvania.
 From 1963 to 1966 he served at the United States Military Academy as an instructor and assistant professor in the Department of English.
 From 1966 to 1967 he served as executive officer, 1st Tank Battalion, 69th Armor, U.S. Army in the Republic of Vietnam.
 From 1968 to 1970 he served as assistant secretary of the General Staff, Office of the Chief of Staff, U.S. Army.
 In 1971 and 1972 he was commander, 2nd Battalion, 37th Armor, U.S. Army, Erlangen, West Germany.
 In 1973 he joined the faculty of the U.S. Army War College as the program director in the Department of Military Planning and Strategy.
 While there, he completed a Master of Public Administration at Pennsylvania State University.
 He also attended Harvard University and the U.S. Naval War College.
 In 1975 he became the senior military assistant to the director of net assessment, Office of the Secretary of Defense, where he served for two years.